 After the People Have Spoken

-The 20th Amendment of the U.S. Constitution provides that if the "president-elect" dies, the rules of succession apply, and the vice-president-elect becomes the president-elect.
-Unfortunately, it's not clear when in the process a winning candidate becomes "president-elect."
-A winning presidential candidate has never died before being inaugurated, so Congress has never had to define it.
+The 20th Amendment of the U.S. Constitution provides that if the president-elect dies, the rules of succession apply, and the vice-president-elect becomes the president-elect.
+Unfortunately, it's not clear when in the process a winning candidate becomes president-elect.

 A Political Unknown